Farm Practicalities: The benefits–and drawbacks–of farming with horses vs farming with equipment.

 Horse farming takes more skill.
 John Cookson (horse logger, Maine) says, “Buying a horse is the easiest thing in the world.
 They don’t cost diddly!
 It’s after that, that things get really crucial.”
 You need to know how to properly feed a horse, work it, deliver its offspring, care for its health problems.
 Tractors don’t die from being misfed.
 They don’t get spooked by mishandling and become runaways.
 Paul Birdsell: “When you’re working with a horse, you always have to know what to expect and anticipate any possible trouble.
 If you don’t, the results can be tragic.”

 How do you gain such skills?
 Well, for a start there are two very good magazines and two instructional books.
-Lynn Miller edits the quarterly Small Farmer's Journal (subscriptions $ 15 a year; sample issue $5, from SFJ, Eugene, OR) and is the author of the Work Horse Handbook ($14.45 postpaid from the same address).
-Maurice Telleen edits the quarterly Draft Horse Journal (subscriptions $14 a year; sample issue $3.50, from DHJ, Waverly, IA7) and wrote The Draft Horse Primer ($12.95 postpaid from the same address).
-Both books and magazines are good; Miller's magazine is solely farming oriented; Telleen's covers the show and sales trade, as well.
+Lynn Miller edits the quarterly Small Farmer’s Journal and is the author of the Work Horse Handbook.
+Maurice Telleen edits the quarterly Draft Horse Journal and wrote The Draft Horse Primer.
+Both books and magazines are good; Miller’s magazine is solely farming oriented; Telleen’s covers the show and sales trade, as well.

 But while books and articles are helpful, they are far from enough.
 Both Telleen and Miller readily admit that the only good way to learn is from an experienced teamster.
 Search for one in your community, enroll in one of the instructional schools listed in the draft horse magazines, apprentice for a season on a horse-powered farm.
 If you don’t get such hands-on education, at the very least buy a well-broken team.
 That way, the horses can be your instructors.